Back

 You’re much more likely to open an email when you see your own name in the subject line.
 The same applies to your prospects’ first names – when you use them, they’ll feel more connected to you and be more likely to open your message.

-The Ultimate Guide on Words That Get You More Opens and Clicks
+The Ultimate Guide to Words That Get You More Opens and Clicks

 A study by Marketing Sherpa showed that email open rates vary by subject line length.
 For example, a subject line with 42 characters or less has an open rate of 22%, but this rate drops to just 6% for those with 63 characters or more.